Over the years from the turn of the century, the Google algorithm has been updated …Read More »

 Updates from the early 2000s

-On December 1st 2000, Google Inc the developer of Google launched the Google toolbar and the Toolbar PageRank (TBPR) with it.
+On December 1st 2000, Google Inc the developer of Google launched the Google toolbar and the Toolbar PageRank (TBPR) with it – to understand pagerank, read this article.
 It enabled users to search for information from any web page using Google’s fast search technology for free.
 This began SEO changes.

 In 2003 there was a total of three confirmed and four unconfirmed updates.
 On February 1st, 2003 Boston was announced at SES Boston, the first-named Google update.
 The first few updates were the “Google Dance” a combination of algorithm changes and major index refreshes, although Google had originally aimed at a major monthly update.
 The monthly idea vanished as updates became more frequent.
 On July 1st 2003 the Fritz update brought an end to “Google Dance” the index was changed daily.
 The third confirmed update named Florida was announced on November 1st, 2003.